FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Implementation and Experiments

+where $f$ is the system clock frequency, and $S=M \times N$ denotes the size of the systolic array.
+The peak GOP/s calculation is the same as \cite{wang2020sies} and \cite{chen2022cerebron}.
+In FireFly, $M$ denotes the number of rows in the systolic array, while $N$ denotes the columns.
+The peak performance should be proportional to the systolic array size.
 The size of the systolic can be statically reconfigured in FireFly according to the on-chip resources on different evaluation boards.
-A $M\times N$ systolic array in FireFly receives $N$ presynaptic inputs and produces partial sum for $M$ neurons, where $M=P$ and $N=K_h\times K_w \times P$.
-The resource consumption, memory bandwidth and acceleration performance is linearly proportional to the parallelism factor $P$. $P$ can be any value as long as the systolic array can fit in the target device.
+A $M\times N$ systolic array in FireFly receives $M$ presynaptic inputs and produces partial sum for $N$ neurons, where $N=P$ and $M=K_h\times K_w \times P$.
+The resource consumption, memory bandwidth and acceleration performance are linearly proportional to the parallelism factor $P$. $P$ can be any value as long as the systolic array can fit in the target device.
 As $P$ is also the tiling factor of the input and output channels in a convolutional layer, it is preferable to set $P$ to a power of 2 because the number of channels in most convolutional layers is a power of two.
-Therefore, we evaluate two representative configurations, $16\times 144$ and $32\times 288$ to demonstrate the reconfigurability of FireFly.

-The usage of DSP48 to implement synaptic operations significantly reduces the fabric overhead and achieves significant GSOP/s improvements compared with most existing hardware.
-The performance of FireFly is still impressive.
-FireFly with a $16\times 144$ systolic array can achieve a peak performance of 1382.4GSOP/s, and FireFly with a $32\times 288$ systolic array can achieve a peak performance of 5529.6GSOP/s, as shown in Table \ref{tab:gops}.
+Therefore, we evaluate two representative configurations, $144\times 16$ and $288\times 32$ to demonstrate the reconfigurability of FireFly.
+Implementing synaptic operations using DSP48 significantly reduces fabric overhead and leads to substantial improvements in GOP/s compared to most existing hardware.
+FireFly, with a $144\times 16$ systolic array, can achieve a peak performance of 1382.4 GOP/s, while FireFly with a $288\times 32$ systolic array can achieve a peak performance of 5529.6 GOP/s, as presented in Table \ref{tab:gops}.

-To the best of our knowledge, SIES\cite{wang_sies_2020} achieves the highest GSOP/s among all the existing FPGA-based accelerators.
-Compared with SIES\cite{wang_sies_2020}, FireFly mapped on xczu3eg consumes only $\frac{1}{20}$ LUTs and $\frac{1}{8}$ FFs but still achieve similar GSOP/s, whereas FireFly mapped on xczu7ev consumes only $\frac{1}{7}$ LUTs and $\frac{1}{2}$ LUTs FFs and achieves a $\times 3.5$ speed up.
-Additionally, we map two heterogeneous FireFly cores onto xczu5ev to support the concurrent inference of two independent SNNs.

-We can still achieve higher throughput when compared with SpinalFlow and SATO, which are state-of-the-art SNN hardware accelerators built in 28nm ASIC.
-We are well aware that it is difficult to make an apples-to-apples comparison with the hardware adopting different design methodologies, supporting different types of neurons, using different synaptic weight precisions or implementing on different platforms, FireFly can still be called a high-performance SNN accelerator due to its excellent GSOP/s performance.